Ed, Edd n Eddy: Appearances in other series or works

-Reception, legacy, and achievements
+Reception and achievements

 Ratings and run length achievements

 Ed, Edd n Eddy attracted an audience of 31 million households, was broadcast in 120 countries, and was popular among both children and adults.
 According to Cartoon Network executive Linda Simensky, the first season did "remarkably well" in ratings following its premiere, becoming one of the top-rated series on the network.
 It was Cartoon Network's most popular show among boys ages 2–11.
 In 2005, it was reported that Ed, Edd n Eddy was the number one rated show on Cartoon Network and was known to 79% of children aged 6–11.
-The series ran for nearly 11 years, making it the longest-running Cartoon Network original series, and at the time of its finale, the longest-running Canadian-produced animated series.
+The series ran for nearly 11 years, making it the longest-running Cartoon Network original series at the time, and at the time of its finale, the longest-running Canadian-produced animated series.

 Critical reception

-Ed, Edd n Eddy received critical acclaim during its run.
+Ed, Edd n Eddy became one of Cartoon Network's most successful original series.
 David Cornelius of DVD Talk considered the Eds to be child equivalents of The Three Stooges, believing that "the series revels in the sort of frantic, often gross humour kids love so much, and there's just enough oddball insanity at play to make adults giggle just as easily."
 Cornelius also wrote that the "animation is colourful and intentionally bizarre; bold lines forming the characters and backgrounds wiggle and morph in a delirious haze.
 This is the animation that's, well, really animated."

 Despite this, not all reception of the show was positive.
 Terrence Briggs of Animation World Magazine considered every second of the show "filler" and lamented that the main characters are drawn as "products from the school of acid-trip caricature."
 After Briggs' review was published, a large number of letters supportive of the show were sent to the magazine, prompting it to "take a second look" at the show.
 Different reviewers then gave it a positive review, calling it a "fresh show with very different approaches."